PILES TREATMENT: POST-SURGERY CARE

 - Sitting on well-cushioned seats and avoiding hard surfaces

 Although individual recovery times vary, many people can expect to make a full recovery within about 10 to 14 days.
-Follow-up appointments with the piles surgeon is also crucial in the recovery period after haemorrhoids surgery.
+Follow-up appointments with the Haemorrhoids Surgeon is also crucial in the recovery period after haemorrhoids surgery.
 This is when the doctor can ensure that the wound is healing properly, and address any post-operative complications (such as fever and infections) that arise.